Dance-floor brawl breaks out on cruise ship ahead of NYC docking - NewsBreak

 Dance-floor brawl breaks out on cruise ship ahead of NYC docking

-MANHATTAN (PIX11) — A dance-floor brawl broke out on a Carnival cruise ship early Tuesday, prompting police to meet the vessel ahead of its scheduled Manhattan docking, authorities and officials said.
+MANHATTAN ( WPIX ) — A dance-floor brawl broke out on a Carnival cruise ship early Tuesday, prompting police to meet the vessel ahead of its scheduled Manhattan docking, authorities and officials said.

+By the time the brawl was over, an estimated 40 to 60 people had been involved, NewsNation reported.Watch: Cruise brawl breaks out on dance floor of Carnival Magic

-When the ship docked at Pier 88 near West 48th Street, police and EMS were waiting, authorities said.
+When the ship docked at Pier 88 in Manhattan, police and EMS were waiting, authorities said.
 The NYPD initially described the incident as an emergency docking, but Carnival said in a statement that the stop was scheduled all along.

 “Last night while Carnival Magic was returning to New York, a number of guests were involved in an altercation in a nightclub.
 Thankfully no serious injuries were reported and our onboard security team intervened,” the statement read.
 “The ship arrived as scheduled this morning and shoreside law enforcement authorities were notified and met the ship to interview suspects and witnesses and conduct an investigation.”